LeviParadis/RoboSport370/README.md

 Installation
 --------------------
-Download and place the contents of the RoboSport370Runnable file into a folder.
-Unzip and run the .Jar file.
-Make sure that the assets folder is in the same place as the .jar file.
+Download the RoboSport370.zip project from the following path robosport370/Runnable/RoboSport370.zip.
+Unzip the folder and then run the .jar file.
+If issues occur make sure the .jar file is in the same folder as the other downloaded files.

 License
 ---------